sustrik/libdill/channel.md

 ## DESCRIPTION

+Creates a channel.
+First parameter is the size of the items to be sent through the channel, in bytes.
+Second parameter is number of items that will fit into the channel.
+Setting this argument to zero creates an unbuffered channel.

 ## RETURN VALUE

 Returns a channel handle.
 In the case of error it returns -1 and sets `errno` to one of the values below.